DARIAH-DE/TopicsExplorer/README.md

 If you do not know anything about Topic Modeling or programming in general, this is where you start.

 ## Getting started with the standalone executable
-You **do not** have to install a Python interpreter or anything else.
-There is currently one standalone build for Windows and macOS, respectively. **Linux user will have to use the development version at the moment**.
+Windows and macOS users **do not** have to install a Python interpreter or anything else.
+There is currently one standalone build for both Windows and macOS. **Linux users will have to use the development version at the moment**.

 1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases) and download the ZIP archive for your OS.
 2. Open it by double-clicking.